Revised constitution, as adopted at the AGM on 9th December 2008

 5.3 A general meeting may not make any decision which conflicts with the constitution, other than a change in the constitution under 10.1.
 It may make one which conflicts with committee decision(s) or club rule(s), in which case the GM’s decision has precedence, and the committee will then be obliged to make rule change(s), if appropriate.

-5.4 One quarter of the membership will form a quorum for any general meeting.
+5.4 The quorum for any general meeting will be 25% of the membership, or 20 members, whichever is the smaller.
 Decisions, other than those coming under sections 9, 10.1 and 11.1, are passed at general meetings by a simple majority of members present and voting.
 In the event of a tie, the chairman will have a second or casting vote.

 The Committee will arrange outdoor and indoor meets and may for this purpose co-opt members onto sub-committees.
 These activities are primarily for the benefit of members and prospective members, but guests of the club and of members may also participate, at the committee’s discretion.
 Any member inviting a guest(s) is responsible for every aspect of their guest(s)’ behaviour.

 7.1 While pursuing its objects, the club and its members will do so with an awareness of the need to maintain access, conservation and protection of the cliff and mountain environments.

 7.2 Care will also be taken, as far as is reasonable, to conserve resources and the general environment, in transit to and while staying near the crags and mountains.

 8.1 The financial year will be from 1st November to 31st October each year.
 Accounts consisting of a receipts and payments account, and a balance sheet will be kept by the treasurer and presented to the committee on request.
 These accounts will be checked annually by an auditor, to be appointed by the committee, and then presented to the AGM.